 Start with a creamy base of buttermilk or sour cream, then stir in generous amounts of finely chopped herbs such as dill, chives and parsley and add flavour with alliums like garlic and onion.
 Finally, season well with black pepper and salt.

 Is Ranch Dressing Vegan?

-No, classic ranch dressing is not suitable for vegans as it uses buttermilk or sour cream as a base.
-To make a vegan version, I substitute buttermilk with tahini.
+No, the classic ranch dressing recipe is not suitable for vegans as it uses buttermilk or sour cream as a base.
+To make a vegan version, I substituted buttermilk with tahini.